ksjacob27/nlp-project/README.md

 For the commercial performance task (supplementary code), we have uploaded the datasets used to the following Drive link: https://drive.google.com/drive/folders/1zs_IN5WHrJ-WsPj3IMOxn871Bt6eZ6Ia?usp=sharing.
 Note that some of the data used in the notebook is scraped in the notebook code.

-For the V1 of the Emotion analysis, these datasets were used: https://www.kaggle.com/datasets/parulpandey/emotion-dataset?select=validation.csv https://www.kaggle.com/datasets/imuhammad/audio-features-and-lyrics-of-spotify-songs?resource=download
+For the V1 of the Emotion analysis, and the genre classification, these datasets were used: https://www.kaggle.com/datasets/parulpandey/emotion-dataset?select=validation.csv https://www.kaggle.com/datasets/imuhammad/audio-features-and-lyrics-of-spotify-songs?resource=download